aLdrako/task-management-system/README.md

 User with a name Alexa was created.
 Duplicate name.
 Please enter a unique name!
 User with a name Cortana was created.
+User with a name Marco Polo was created.
 Duplicate name.
 Please enter a unique name!
 Team with a name Hackers was created.
 Team with a name Developers was created.
 Team with a name Suicide Squad was created.
 Board ToDos has been created in team Hackers!
 Board Goals has been created in team Suicide Squad!
+Person Alexa has been added to the team Suicide Squad!
+Person Cortana has been added to the team Suicide Squad!
 Task 'Glitching interface' with ID [1] has been created in board 'ToDos'!
 Task 'Fatal issue' with ID [2] has been created in board 'ToDos'!
 Task 'Serious issue' with ID [3] has been created in board 'ToDos'!